Gardboys History, Family Crest & Coats of Arms

 By the time of the Domesday Book, the lands were held listed as lands of St. Benedict of Ramsey.
-Looking back further, the family was originally derived from Verbois, near Rouen in Normandy
+Looking back further, the family was originally derived from Verbois, near Rouen in Normandy.

 Early History of the Gardboys family

 This web page shows only a small excerpt of our Gardboys research.
-Another 137 words (10 lines of text) covering the years 1200 and 1261 are included under the topic Early Gardboys History in all our PDF Extended History products and printed products wherever possible.
+Another 69 words (5 lines of text) covering the years 1200 and 1261 are included under the topic Early Gardboys History in all our PDF Extended History products and printed products wherever possible.

 Gardboys Spelling Variations